euclio/vim-markdown-composer/README.md

 ## Requirements

-This plugin requires vim 8 or Neovim.
-If you are using an OS with vim pre-installed, the system vim might be too old (see `vim --version`).
+This plugin requires Neovim or Vim 8.
+If you are using an OS with Vim pre-installed, the system Vim might be too old (see `vim --version`).

 This plugin supports Windows, macOS, and Linux.

-In addition to vim or Neovim, vim-markdown-composer requires a distribution of [Rust] with `cargo`.
+In addition to Neovim or Vim, vim-markdown-composer requires a distribution of [Rust] with `cargo`.
 To easily install the lastest version of Rust with `cargo`, check out [rustup.rs](https://www.rustup.rs/).